From-Later/wwwfromlater/compersia.md

 **The Periodic Table of Polycules** is one of many recent attempts to describe polycules – structural systems of connected non-monogamous relationships – through visualizations and taxonomies. [∎](https://bygollyimpoly.tumblr.com/post/153904530339/forkedprocess-periodic-table-of-the-polycules){:target="_bank"}

-The Relationship Anarchy Smorgasboard was developed as a tool for partners to articulate their needs and agree on which needs their relationship addresses. [∎](https://www.reddit.com/r/polyamory/comments/5jebwg/relationship_anarchy_smorgasbord_choose_your/){:target="_bank"}
+**The Relationship Anarchy Smorgasboard** was developed as a tool for partners to articulate their needs and agree on which needs their relationship addresses. [∎](https://www.reddit.com/r/polyamory/comments/5jebwg/relationship_anarchy_smorgasbord_choose_your/){:target="_bank"}

 **Relationship contracts** are on the rise as partners take deliberate and considerate steps to find common ground in their romances by articulating their needs and wants in writing. [∎](https://www.nytimes.com/2017/06/23/style/modern-love-to-stay-in-love-sign-on-the-dotted-line-36-questions.html){:target="_bank"}

 ### Augmenting Understanding

-An emerging set of digital tools — for improving quality of communication and collaboration; arbitrating decision-making processes; and maintaining records of agreements among multiple people — could change the way we find mutual understanding and reach collective consensus.
+An emerging set of digital tools – for improving quality of communication and collaboration; arbitrating decision-making processes; and maintaining records of agreements among multiple people – could change the way we find mutual understanding and reach collective consensus.

-**Crystal Knows**, “the app that tells you anyone’s personality,” uses a combination of traditional assessments, social media analysis, and text analysis to provide accurate personality profiles, explain relationship dynamics, offer advice that helps teams communicate more effectively. [∎](https://www.crystalknows.com/){:target="_bank"}
+**Crystal Knows**, “the app that tells you anyone’s personality,” uses a combination of traditional assessments, social media analysis, and text analysis to provide accurate personality profiles, explain relationship dynamics, and offer advice that helps teams communicate more effectively. [∎](https://www.crystalknows.com/){:target="_bank"}

 **Pol.is** is a data visualization tool that helps organizations engage in conversation and track collective beliefs by spatially representing people’s positions on issues. [∎](https://pol.is/home){:target="_bank"}